GeorgeSchiro/GoPcBackup/README.md

 -BackupTimeMinsPerTick=15

-    This determines how many minutes the backup time changes with each tick of the backup time selection slider.
+    This determines how many minutes the backup time changes with each tick of the backup time selection slider in the UI.

 -CleanupFiles=True